pratyushparida18/PDF-management-and-collaboration-app/README.md

 - /uniqueIdCheck - This route updates the invite id belonging to corresponding user in the database.

+- /getInvitations - This route checks the database for any invitations present in the database and displays it in the sidebar.

 - /save_comment - This route saves comment entered by the invited user in the database.